 10195 E 29th Dr, Denver, CO 80238

 The Concourse Restaurant Moderne is in the spot which used to be the Stapleton Airport.
-The restaurant is known for more than their incredible desserts, featuring entrees that people rave about!
-After dinner, save room for the “Gold Bar,” which has hazelnut + chantilly on the inside and is covered with milk chocolate and topped with 24k edible gold leaf.
+The restaurant is known for more than their incredible desserts, due to entrees that people rave about!
+I would save room for the “Gold Bar,” which has hazelnut + chantilly on the inside and is covered with milk chocolate and topped with 24k edible gold leaf.

 Sugar Bakeshop and Coffee House

 277 Broadway, Denver, CO 80203

 Sugar Bakeshop and Coffee House is best known for their handmade vegan popsters.
 Poptarts for dessert?
 Yes.
 Do it.
 It’s genius.
 They make all of their goodies fresh, every morning, as a result this place smells amazing.
 From front to back below: vegan caramel apple, strawberry, Nutella, raspberry orange and blueberry.

 Chocolate, chocolate, chocolate!
 You can’t go wrong with a restaurant that incorporates chocolate every chance they get.
 The Chocolate Lab even includes chocolate in their cocktails (or, a flavor that enhances the flavor of the chocolate already on your plate).
 Most noteworthy is their flourless chocolate cake, pictured below.